Product

 Another critical component of a professional invoice is the dates.
 An invoice should mention the following dates:

-• Date Issued: The date on which the invoice was prepared
+• Invoice date: The date on which the invoice was prepared

 Breakdown of services rendered

 Your invoice is an official representation of the services provided to the client.
-The invoice should break down all the services you offered, the amount charged for each service, and the total amount.
-This will make it easier for your client to digest what they are being billed for.
+The invoice should break down all the freelance services you offered, the amount charged for each service, and the total amount.

 Payment options and terms